Graygzou/Nurbs-surface-model/README.md

 ## NURBS

-The source code of this part is located in the folder `Nurbs curves` to draw curves and `Nurbs surfaces` to get the following 3D results.
+The source code of this part is located in the `Nurbs curves` folder which allows to draw curves.
+The `Nurbs surfaces` folder can generate the following 3D results.

 ### Results